Supreme-Ed/Blocky-Math-Champ/AI_INSTRUCTIONS.md

 -

 ## Project-Specific Instructions
-- The game must use Babylon.js with plain JavaScript as the core technology stack.
+- The game must use Babylon.js with plain TypeScript as the core technology stack.
 - The level/difficulty system must be modular, allowing new levels/structures to be added without modifying core logic.
 - The gameplay loop is centered on collecting blocks to build a structure, not racing.
 - Structure visualization replaces the progress bar.